 - There must be a designated responsible individual (“host”) who has agreed to take responsibility for the safety and well-being of all participants and for seeing that the event goes according to the approved plan.
 The host must remain at the event for the duration of any alcohol service or consumption.

-- If an event will involve a contract with a third party vendor (e.g. caterer, service company, any type of rental) then the contract must be reviewed by Risk Management prior to signing it.
+- If an event will involve a contract with a third-party vendor (e.g. caterer, service company, any type of rental) then the contract must be reviewed by the JGSB Academic Programs & Student Experience team and the JGSB Operations team prior to signing it.

-- Events must be registered through the following form at least five business days before the event date: https://owlnest.rice.edu/submitter/form/start/369626
+- Events must be registered through the Graduate Sponsored Event with Alcohol Registration form at least seven days before the event date at https://owlnest.rice.edu/submitter/form/start/369626.

 - Event Approval

-If an event requires registration or notification to Risk Management, RUPD, or REMS, submit the plan to https://owlnest.rice.edu/submitter/form/start/369626 at least five business days prior to the event date.
+If an event requires registration or notification to Risk Management, RUPD, or REMS, submit the plan through the Graduate Sponsored Event with Alcohol Registration form at least seven days before the event date at https://owlnest.rice.edu/submitter/form/start/369626.

-For an event with students to be approved, either the Rice Business Events Director, the Director of Operations or their approved designee must review the plan and affirmatively respond in writing prior to the event.
+For a student event with alcohol to be approved, either the Rice Business Events Associate Director, or their approved designee, must review the plan submitted to OwlNest, and affirmatively respond in writing prior to the event.
 Further, the approver may seek additional information, clarification, and may consult with other parties.

 For recurring events that are very similar in nature (e.g. weekly gathering with the same people, place, and time), it is possible for one approval to cover an entire semester.
 Each individual event must be listed with the date, time, and the name of the designated responsible individual (who must attend).